NicoStumberger/datasofar/content/en/authors/admin/_index.md

 bio: Interested in Data Science, R and other data related stuff.
 education:
   courses:
-  - course: Ms in Statistics
+  - course: Ms in Applied Statistics
     institution: UNTREF University (Buenos Aires, ARG)
     year: 2021-2022 (in progress)
   - course: Ms in International Affairs and Negotiations